 The pandemic has forced us to rethink work in a post-pandemic world.
 We've seen a shift to hybrid and remote work, inclusion initiatives, and engagement.
 HR and People Operations leaders like yourself are looking for ways to learn, share, and connect as we tackle the biggest challenges facing HR in a fast-changing future.

 As we move into the new year, it's important to keep an eye on the latest HR trends.
-Here are the top 11 HR trends to watch in 2023:
+Here are the top 11 HR trends to watch:

 1. Hybrid work